Congressional Report Cards

 How to interpret a Report Card.
 See also Report Cards FAQs.

-The providers analyze the legislation considered by Congress.
+Groups and individuals who analyze the legislation considered by Congress.
 We make the results of their analysis available in the Report Cards.
-Do you know something about the legislation enacted (or not enacted) by Congress that you would want other interested citizens to know?
+Share your knowledge of legislation enacted (or not enacted) by Congress.
 Become a VIS Information Provider.

 Popular Report Cards